Housing Lottery FAQ | 2021

 You need to follow two steps and be sure to meet all the published deadlines.
 If you are in a roommate group you are encouraged to create a list of your preferred rooms in advance of your room selection appointment for your group leader.

-The number of inquiries we receive and the complex nature of most questions, make it more efficient and understandable to answer them in person.
-We will answer questions via e-mail for Pacific students that do not take classes on the Forest Grove Campus (i.e. currently studying abroad).
-We offer a variety of walk-in office hours to help answer your questions.
-We look forward to you stopping by for assistance, or you can email us for an appointment.
+The number of inquiries we receive and the complex nature of most questions, make it more efficient and understandable to answer them in Virtual.
+We offer a variety of Virtual office hours to provide assistance to you through this process.

-Your RA or Student Life staff may be able to guide you to the Housing Lottery webpages that provide the answer to your question.
-However, you should connect with the Housing Office directly if you do not see the answer to your question on the Housing Lottery webpages.
+Your RA or Student Affairs staff may be able to guide you to the Housing Lottery webpages that provide the answer to your question.
+We also offer a variety of Virtual office hours for help with questions, if you do not see the answer to your question on the Housing Lottery webpages.

-Yes, you must let the Housing Office know by March 15, 2019 that you want to participate so that an application can be released to you and then you need to meet all of the published deadlines.
-Due to some students having limited internet access, we use the March 15 date to keep students abroad in sync with the process.
+Yes, you must let the Housing Office know by March 15, 2021 that you want to participate so that an application can be released to you and then you need to meet all of the published deadlines.

-Yes, Gender Inclusive Housing (GIH) is an option during the Housing Lottery in standard double rooms in the following residence halls: Cascade, McCormick and Walter.
-All returning students interested in applying for a GIH double room, need to contact the Housing Office prior to the Housing Lottery Application deadline, Thursday, March 21, 2019 at 4 p.m., to learn more about the room selection process.
+Yes, Gender Inclusive Housing (GIH) is an option during the Housing Lottery.
+GIH is when a male and female wish to share a double room.
+Any returning students interested in applying for a GIH double-room, need to contact the Housing Office prior to the Housing Lottery Application deadline of Thursday, April 1, 2021 at 4 p.m., to learn more about the GIH room selection process.

 A Housing Lottery ranking is assigned based on academic credits earned toward graduation at Pacific University.
 If more than one student has the same number of credits the software program will also factor in the date of a student's admission deposit to the university to determine the Housing Lottery ranking.